 On November 8, 2022, voters in the City of Whitewater will be asked whether or not to increase the property tax levy to support the City’s share of EMS staffing improvements.

 For decades, fire and EMS response relied on a paid-on-call staffing model.
-This model, which depends on on-call staff to leave their homes or jobs to respond first to the station, then to the incident, is no longer providing an adequate level of service to Whitewater.
-In 2021, a large number of EMS calls were answered by a neighboring community, resulting in longer response times to Whitewater residents.
+This model, which has on-call staff respond first to the station, then to the incident, is no longer providing an adequate level of service to Whitewater.

 If approved, the increased funding would support up to 17 full-time, paid-on-premises firefighter/EMTs.
 Seventeen full time staff would make it possible to have a fully staffed, onsite EMS response 24/7, helping to address increased calls for service, surging response times and a lack of available paid-on-call staff.

 City of Whitewater residents will be asked whether they support two separate referendums, one of which is the City’s ask for a $1.1M property tax increase to fund EMS staffing and equipment investments.
 If both referendums pass, most taxpayers will see a net reduction in tax bills thanks in large part to $75 million of growth in the City’s tax base.

 If the referendums pass, the majority of Walworth County property owners can expect to see an estimated $202 reduction in net annual property taxes per $100,000 assessed value and the majority of Jefferson County property owners can expect to see a $242 reduction in net annual property taxes per $100,000 assessed value.